luketjohnston/distance/readme.md

 be trained with intrinsic rewards for moving closer to the goal state.
-However, I soon realized that a simpler approach could allow simultaneous learning of the distance function and the 'actor' that moves from one state to another: if we represent the distance function D(s,g,a) => R as a funciton mapping current state (s), goal state (g), and action (a) to a distance, where D(s,g,a) = (distance from s to g after taking action a), then this function can be learned in a similar manner to standard Q-learning: for each transition (s1,s2,a) with goal state (g), we can use the update
+However, I soon realized that a simpler approach could allow simultaneous learning of the distance function and the 'actor' that moves from one state to another: if we represent the distance function *D(s,g,a) => R* as a funciton mapping current state *s*, goal state *g*, and action *a* to a distance, where *D(s,g,a) = (distance from s to g after taking action a)*, then this function can be learned in a similar manner to standard Q-learning: for each transition *(s1,a -> s2)* with goal state *g*, we can use the update
-D(s1,g,a) <= 1 + gamma * min b (D(s2, g, b))
+*D(s1,g,a) <= 1 + gamma * min b (D(s2, g, b))*
 This is a contraction in the sup-norm, just like Q-learning.
-See section TODO for a proof of the contraction for the final version of this function (I modify it in the "dead end toy environment" section) Then, the goal pursuer can simply pick the action a that minimizes the predicted distance to the goal!
+See section "Dead end toy environment" for a proof of the contraction for the final version of this function (I modify it in that section).
+Of course, this being a contraction of the sup-norm doesn't mean that it can be learned easily with a function approximator, but it's encouraging at least.

+With this distance function learned, the goal pursuer can simply pick the action a that minimizes the predicted distance to the goal!
 In practice I suspect things will be a little more complicated than this - if the action with minimum distance is picked every time, then it's possible that "mistakes" in the learned distance function will lead to the goal pursuer getting stuck in loops.
-This problem could potentially be solved by having the goal pursuer randomly sample from actions according D(s1,sk,a) (so actions that lead to large distances would be less likely than those that lead to small distances).
+This problem could potentially be solved by having the goal pursuer randomly sample from actions according *D(s1,sk,a)* (so actions that lead to large distances would be less likely than those that lead to small distances).

 ## Basic Grid Environment